pslucas0212/rhel-sca-subscriptionmanager/README.md

       # insights-client

-- In the Inventory when you look at your registered server list, you'll see in Tags column the Tag icon is now "highlighted" with a number next to the Tag icon.
+- In the Inventory when you look at your registered server list, you'll see in the an Tags column the Tag icon is now "highlighted" with a number next to the Tag icon.
 THe number next to the Tag icon represents the number of tags associated with a particular RHEL instance.
 - Clicking on a Tag icon for a particular server pops up a dialog box with tags available for a specific registered server.

 ![Server tag example](images/tag02a.png)